alexatwoodhead/ompare/README.md

  Setting | Meaning
  --------|--------
  Environment | Logical Reporting context.
 The context to compare *System A* with *System B*, *C* and *D*.
 This can simply be for exammple "BASE", "TEST", UAT", "PROD" for only code differences.
-However for Mirroring comarison of nodes for namespaces and schedule tasks you might have a task with distict "node name" for example PROD_1A, PROD_1B, PROD_2A, PROD_2B.
+However for Mirroring comparison of nodes for namespaces and schedule tasks you might have a task with distinct "node name" for example PROD_1A, PROD_1B, PROD_2A, PROD_2B.
  Namespaces | Flexible expression of namespaces on instance to profile.
 Supports wildcard suffix and also "-" prefix to negate inclusion from ealier rule.
  RunSourceHandlers | Yes when profiling an instance.
 No for reproting import or in code backup mode.
  ExportToFile | Generates a flat file with name format: